 MAP Data Important Terminology and Concepts

-MAP stands for Measuring Adequate Progress and is a test in which the difficulty of questions is adjusted or adapted by the student’s performance during the test.
-It compares the student’s performance to the normative standard so educators has a better understanding of where the student is placed in the norm group across the nation.
-It is also a test that measure student growth overtime.
+MAP stands for Measures of Academic Progress.
+It is a test in which the difficulty of questions is adjusted or adapted by the student’s performance during the test.
+It compares the student’s performance to the normative standard so educators can better understand where the student is placed in the norm group across the nation.
+It is also a test that measures student growth over time.
 MAP Growth reveals how much growth has occurred between testing events and, when combined with our norms, shows projected proficiency.
-Educators can track growth through the school year and over multiple years.
+Educators can track growth throughout the school year and over multiple years.

 • Disciplines/Subjects